 But, the toes have a central paw pad, and the three center toes are very close.

 A skunk was around your coop if you see a space between the five-toed footprint.

 You’ll see an even space between the raccoons’ toes and paw pad.
 In summary, skunks’ footprints are more like paws, whereas the footprints of raccoons are more like hands.

 When Skunks eat your eggs, they’ll leave behind the eggshells.

 They also attack the adult chickens on the head or the neck, eating what they only want and leaving the rest.

-After a skunk attack, you’ll find a decapitated chicken carcass in your coop with feathers all over.
+After a skunk attack, you’ll find a decapitated chicken carcass with feathers all over your coop.

 Skunks may eat the entire young chicks due to their small size.